Science, natural history, adventure

 Postdoctoral research fellow at the International Arctic Research Center where I examine glacier mass loss and hydrological change in glacier watersheds, and downstream impacts.
 I have extensive experience in the field, both in planning and execution.
 I have also studied the impacts of exploring glacial landscapes on environmental identity formation in youth.

 Director of the Alaska programs of Inspiring Girls Expeditions, including Girls on Ice Alaska, which I co-founded in 2012.
 Inspiring Girls Expeditions are unique, free, backcountry science programs for underserved high school female-identifying youth, focused on developing young womxn's STEM, art, wilderness travel, and leadership skills.
+I also conduct education research on the impacts of these expeditions.

 In Dec.
 2016, I participated in the inaugural Homeward Bound expedition, a three-week leadership and strategic program for 78 female scientists from around the world, as featured in Marie Claire and Forbes magazines, for which I was interviewed.
 I tell about my experience on the program in podcasts from Expat Sandwich and My Home Planet.